 Many people who work in the government get elected.
 Elected means chosen by everyday people like you and me.
 People who get elected to work in the government are called elected officials.

-Elected officials listen to the problems that everyday people have.

-They make rules or laws to solve problems.
+Elected officials listen to the problems that everyday people have, and make rules or laws to solve problems.
 These rules and laws are called policies.

-Policies are rules and laws that the government makes.

-Elected officials need to think about what policies people want.

-They have to help make those policies.
+Elected officials need to think about what policies people want, and help make those policies.
 If they don't, they won't get elected again.

 But making policies takes a lot of work.
 Elected officials have to think about a lot of different problems.

-They have to choose which problems to work on.

-So they need to learn how a problem affects people in real life.
+They have to choose which problems to work on, so they need to learn how a problem affects people in real life.

 When someone shares their story, it can make a big difference.

-Hearing a real person talk about a problem is important.

-It gives elected officials a name and face to remember.
+Hearing a real person talk about a problem is important because it gives elected officials a name and face to remember.

-They will think of that person when they think of the problem.

-That can make the elected official want to fix the problem.
+They will think of that person when they think of the problem, which can make the elected official want to fix the problem.